-Now out from Lexington Books and Fortress Academic is Scripture, Texts, and Tracings in 1 Corinthians, edited by Linda Belleville and B. J. Oropeza.
+Now out from Lexington Books and Fortress Academic is Scripture, Texts, and Tracings in 1 Corinthians (affiliate disclosure), edited by Linda Belleville and B. J. Oropeza.
 The volume is the first in a new series that seeks ways forward beyond current impasses in the study of Paul’s relationship to his Scriptures.

 This volume is the first to be released from the Society of Biblical Literature’s current “Scripture and Paul” seminar.
 Three others are forthcoming in the series that will address Romans, 2 Corinthians, Galatians, Philippians, and 1 Thessalonians.